heroui-vue/vitepress-plugin-component/README.md

-# VitePress Plugin Component Tabs
+# Vitepress Plugin Vue Component View

 [简体中文](README-zh-CN.md)

-A eitePress plugin to display Vue components in your documentation with an automatically generated two-tab interface: one for the component's preview and another to show its source code.
+A VitePress plugin to display Vue components in your documentation with an automatically generated two-tab interface: one for the component's preview and another to show its source code.

 ## Features